kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Why We're Talking About This

 Everywhere you look, someone says "LLM."
-But few people understand what that means — or why size, training, and architecture matter.
+But few people understand what that means — or why size, training, and architecture matter
 Today we'll unpack that idea

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.